Skip to main content

 Introduction to the Integrated Programs Reporting and Application Dashboard (RAD)

-Through at least the 2023-25 biennium, one Smartsheet dashboard will be used for all coordination of applications, grant agreements, Longitudinal Performance Growth Targets (LPGTs), and reporting for the six Integrated Programs.
+One Smartsheet/RAD dashboard will be used for all coordination of applications, grant agreements, Longitudinal Performance Growth Targets (LPGTs), and reporting for the six Integrated Programs.

 The link to manage your integrated plan is here.Ā